asalavaty/influential/cran-comments.md

 CRAN Comments
 ================
 Adrian (Abbas) Salavaty
-15/01/2020 (updated on 19 November, 2023)
+15/01/2020 (updated on 09 December, 2023)

-## 2.2.8 New version submission
+## 2.2.9 New version submission

 - This is a new submission of the new version of the package `influential`.
-The `collective_influence`, `exir`, and `ivi` functions are optimized.
-Also, documentation of several functions were updated along with several other minor improvements.
+All syntax of all of the functions imported from the igraph package were updated to make the package compatible with new version of the igraph package.
+Also, documentation of these functions were updated along with several other minor improvements.
 Please see News for complete details.

 ## Test environments